County of Plumas Redistricting Process

 CLICK HERE to view ALL FINAL MAP OPTIONS.

 What criteria will our Board of Supervisors use when drawing district lines?

-To the extent practicable, district lines will be adopted using the following criteria: (1) geographically contiguous districts (each supervisorial district should share a common border with the next), (2) the geographic integrity of local neighborhoods or communities shall be respected in a manner that minimizes its division, (3) geographical integrity of a city shall be respected in a manner that minimizes its division, (4) easily identifiable boundaries that follow natural or artificial barriers (rivers, streets, highways, rail lines, etc.) and (5) lines shall be drawn to encourage geographic compactness.
-In addition, boundaries shall not be drawn for purposes of favoring or discriminating against a political part.
+To the extent, practicable, district lines will be adopted using the following criteria: (1) geographically contiguous districts (each supervisorial district should share a common border with the next), (2) the geographic integrity of local neighborhoods or communities shall be respected in a manner that minimizes its division, (3) geographical integrity of a city shall be respected in a manner that minimizes its division, (4) easily identifiable boundaries that follow natural or artificial barriers (rivers, streets, highways, rail lines, etc.) and (5) lines shall be drawn to encourage geographic compactness.
+In addition, boundaries shall not be drawn for purposes of favoring or discriminating against a political party.

 How will our Board of Supervisors notify the public about redistricting?

 The Board of Supervisors will reach out to local media to publicize the redistricting process.
-Also, we will make a good faith effort to notify community groups of various kinds about the redistricting process.
+Also, we will make a good-faith effort to notify community groups of various kinds about the redistricting process.

 The Board of Supervisors will notify the public about redistricting hearings, post maps online before adoption, and create a dedicated web page for all relevant information about the redistricting process.

 The Board of Supervisors will be holding public hearings to receive public input on where district lines should be drawn.
 Below is a timeline of the redistricting process and the dates public hearings will be held:

 During the public hearings, you can submit public comments.
 In addition, you can submit public comments, including draft maps, via email to firstname.lastname@example.org through November.